nano871022/ride-connect/plan.md

 ### Tast 10 (sequantial)
 - **Objective:** Develop `UI` module jetpack compose
 - **Details:** this module contain componentes custom create for some interfaces, when a components its used in multiple times and it has a common setting that is complex so create custom comentent reusable that simplify use of it.

+### Task 11 (sequential)
+- **Objective:** Develop a test, and compile process with github actions
+- **Details:** add 2 actions for github one of them to run test each time try to integrate in master the other branch if test file it does not integrate, second:when code was integrate in master in run a compile process of application in formate to upload in android console.